rthomas29/rthomas29.github.io/_posts/2018-01-01-React-Updating-State-from-Child-Components.markdown

 category: blog
 ---

 I've been having a lot of fun learning React and how it fits into front-end development in 2018.
 Especially with tools like create-react-app, you can have an app up and running in no time at all.
+While there's a lot to learn within the React ecosystem, this post will focus on updating the state of a Parent component from a Child component.

 ### What is State?

 If you've spent any time with React, you know that **state** is one of the main building blocks of any application.
 State is the current value or status of variables within components that are rendered to your view.
 For example, if you have a `Button` component and you would like to keep track of the number of times it is clicked, the number of clicks should be represented as a property on the `Button` component's state object.
 It should be given a descriptive name, something like numberOfClicks would suffice.

 In React, if you want to pass data between components, **data flows down** from Parent to Child components.
 Parent components are just components that house other components, those being Child components.
-The mechanism that provides that functionality is the use of **props**.
+The way that we pass data down to Child components is through **props**.
 Props is an object that holds any variables that are passed from Parent to Child.
 If you wanted to pass some arbitrary information to a Child component from the state of your Parent component, like name and age, it would look something like this:
 ```jsx
 <Child name={this.state.name} age={this.state.age} />
 ```